Sonali-Kumar/Sonali-Kumar.github.io/_posts/2022-05-29-DannyMa-SQLChallenge-Danny'sDiner.md

 ```

 ---

-8.What is the total items and amount spent for each member before they became a member?
+8. What is the total items and amount spent for each member before they became a member?

 ```ruby
 CREATE VIEW  ITEMS_AMOUNT_SPENT AS
 (SELECT S.CUSTOMER_ID, COUNT(S.CUSTOMER_ID) AS TOTAL_ITEMS, SUM(MENU.PRICE), S.product_id